kevinxu48/Data-410-Project-4/index.md

 ```

 # Random Forest Regression
 Random Forest is a Regression technique discussed in DATA 310, which involves picking a random set of points in the data and building regression trees.
 In the case of regression, the mean prediction of the trees is outputted for each forest grown.
-Sklearn has a Random Forest Regressor class that we import, and there are two hyperparameters that we will consider: number of trees in the forest and the maximum depth of each tree.
+Sklearn has a Random Forest Regressor class that we import, and there are many hyperparemeters that we can tune to find a better model.
+For this project we will consider two hyperparameters for simplicity: number of trees in the forest and the maximum depth of each tree.

 ![random forest](https://user-images.githubusercontent.com/98488236/153299496-9cbddba2-c965-4dd7-b8fa-d23941da6f47.png)